AmirRidwan/MyTasks/README.md

 -Add a new task: Click on the "+" button and enter the task details.

--Edit a task: Click on the task to edit its details.
+-Edit a task: Click on the edit icon to edit its details.

--Delete a task: Swipe left on a task to delete it.
+-Delete a task: Click delete icon on a task to delete it.

 -View and edit profile: Click on the profile icon to view and edit your profile details.